-Last night (25 October) the Parliamentary Rowing Group heard from Lea Rowing Club in Westminster.
+Last night (25 October) the All-Party Parliamentary Group for Rowing heard from Lea Rowing Club in Westminster.

 At the meeting, Members of Parliament were joined by individual associate members, as well as rowing clubs and other organisations.